LISTEN TO AUDIO OF THIS CONTENT

 This drug is a narcotic-analgesic combination – that means it contains both a narcotic (hydrocodone) and an analgesic (acetaminophen).
 This type of drug works by both binding to opioid receptors to help block the perception of pain, and by inhibiting the inflammatory effect prostaglandins produced by cyclooxygenase (COX-2) enzymes.

 According to The American Journal of Medicine, generally speaking, combination analgesics are believed to be more effective “than that obtained by doubling the dose” of either the narcotic or the analgesic, or by taking each medication separately.

 Hydrocodone & Acetaminophen

-It is one of four prescription drugs that contain both hydrocodone and 325 mg of acetaminophen per pill which are currently available in the United States.
+This drug is one of four prescription drugs that contain both hydrocodone and 325 mg of acetaminophen per pill which are currently available in the United States.
 Two other drugs (2171 and 2172) contain 2.5 mg and 5 mg of hydrocodone respectively, and Watson 853 contains 10 mg of hydrocodone.

-Watson 3203 Compared To Oxycodone
+Compared To Oxycodone